 You do not need to attend every race.
 Just come a few weekends a year to be competitive in the scoring.
 However the more you race the better your chances.
-In order to qualify for a trophy the pilot must compete on at least 4 days during the season.
+To qualify for a trophy the pilot must compete on at least 4 days.

 We score the best 6 races.
 If there are ties we will compare points on head to head races between tied pilots.

-For a valid day, the standard minimum Task in A class will be 40 handicap miles & need a minimum of 2 pilots competing for 1000 points, if only 1 A class pilot flies/competes 600 points is the max, for B class it will be 30 handicap miles & 1 pilot for 1000 points.
+For a valid day, the minimum Task in A class is 40 handicap miles & a minimum of 2 pilots competing for 1000 points, if only 1 A class pilot flies/competes 600 points is the max, for B class it is 30 handicap miles & 1 pilot for 1000 points.
 Start Gate does not open until most of the competitors can maintain 3300’AGL.
 For GTA we standardize on a 3 mile radius start cylinder.
 Our finish standard is a 2 mile radius finish cylinder with a minimum of 1200’AGL.
 Start & Finish altitudes are given in the task as MSL.

-Anyone that wants to fly as a team with communication is welcome to practice, however we will score them as guests just as is done at regionals – no points will count for season totals.
+Anyone that wants to fly as a team with communication is welcome to practice, however we will score them as guests just as is done at regionals – points don’t count for season totals.

-If you take a tow you must turn in an IGC Flight trace – so other competitors can be scored properly, and the scorer knows when they have all the data to publish.
+If you take a tow you must turn in a Flight trace – so other competitors can be scored properly, and the scorer knows when they have all the data to publish.
 At regionals you have until 9am the following morning or you do not get scored.
-The GTA scorer does not need to wait more than 48 hours after the flight to allow for flight log submissions.
+The GTA scorer does not need to wait more than 48 hours after the flight for flight log submissions.

 The CD should have everyone fill in the GTA sign in list, and provide the following information to the Scorer: